 We all want our students to master their multiplication facts.
 Quick recall is important and we know that fact fluency builds so much confidence in our young learners.

-But before kids can become fluent in their times tables, they really need to understand the concept of multiplication.
+But before kids can become fluent in their multiplication facts, they really need to understand the concept of multiplication.
 What’s an array?
 Why is skip counting important?
 What about equal groups and repeated addition?

-My preference for introducing the tables are 1 and 0, 2, 5, 10, 9, 3, 4, 6, 7, 8.
+My preference for introducing the tables are 1 and 0, 2, 5, 10, 9, 3, 4, 6, 7, 8, 11 then 12.
 I introduce the 9 times table early because it has such a great thinking strategy for memorizing it and kids feel so clever when they master it.
 I do know though, that some teachers prefer to introduce the 3 and 4 times tables before the 9s.

 Whatever order you choose, you don’t want to introduce each fact too quickly.
 Introduce each multiplication table when children are confident in working out or recalling the previous tables.

 Before learning to skip count, children should be able to count forwards in ones fluently.
 Once they can count by rote, students can use skip counting sequences to work out answers to multiplication facts.